 When it comes to an unforgettable road trip through Scandinavia, we recommend visiting all 3 countries in one tour.
 Sweden, Denmark and Norway are close together, well-connected, and share similar historical and cultural aspects.
 For that reason, the region as a whole makes for a fantastic destination.

 To get a taste of all 3 nations, we recommend visiting the capitals: Stockholm, Copenhagen and Oslo.
-This way you can discover these grand cities, with their entertaining museums, international cuisine, and royal palaces.
-And between the capitals, spend time soaking up the beautiful countryside.
+This way you can discover these grand cities of Scandinavia, with their entertaining museums, gourmet cuisine, and royal palaces.
+And between the capitals, spend time enjoying the beautiful countryside.

-Between Copenhagen and Oslo, you even have a choice to drive the whole way, along Sweden’s south-west coast, or take the ferry.
-Board a large ship with your car to spend a night sailing along the Kattegat Strait.
+You can even choose whether you'd like to drive, along Sweden’s south-west coast, or take the ferry between Copenhagen and Oslo.
+If you opt for the ferry, you'll board a large ship with your car and spend a night sailing along the Kattegat Strait.

 - Explore self-drive tours around Scandinavia